AdrienRIAUX/ml-projects/README.md

 # Machine learning project

 Here you will find my academic project on machine learning issues and some Kaggle project.
+I mostly use Python to code on notebook.
+Nevertheless you can find R code too.

 Academic project :
 - Car performance project